BlackBerry Dynamics

 BlackBerry UEM is the server component that brings everything together.
 It merges the best-in-class BYOD functionality of BlackBerry Dynamics with the best-in-class EMM (including MDM) solution.
 Administrators use UEM to manage users, groups, policies, apps, app configurations, and more.

-The BlackBerry NOC enables secure communication between your BD Runtime app and the BlackBerry Proxy.
-The NOC also verifies the validity of user and access keys before data touches your enterprise, in addition to supporting the secure push infrastructure from server-side apps to BD Runtime apps.
+The BlackBerry Cloud Infrastructure (or NOC) enables secure communication between your BD Runtime app and the BlackBerry Proxy.
+The BlackBerry Cloud also verifies the validity of user and access keys before data touches your enterprise, in addition to supporting the secure push infrastructure from server-side apps to BD Runtime apps.

-UEM, Good Control (GC), and BlackBerry Proxy servers are included in the EMM solution.
+UEM includes the BlackBerry Proxy servers as part of the EMM solution.
 They provide various services to users, devices and apps.

 For app developers, you get: